browserengineering/book/book/http.md

 This chapter went from an empty file to a rudimentary web browser that
 can:

--   Parse a URL into a scheme, host, port and path
+-   parse a URL into a scheme, host, port, and path;
--   Connect to that host using the `sockets` and `ssl` libraries
+-   connect to that host using the `sockets` and `ssl` libraries;
--   Send an HTTP request to that host, including a `Host` header
+-   send an HTTP request to that host, including a `Host` header;
--   Split the HTTP response into a status line, headers, and a body
+-   split the HTTP response into a status line, headers, and a body;
--   Print the text (and not the tags) in the body
+-   print the text (and not the tags) in the body.

 Yes, this is still more of a command-line tool than a web browser, but it already has some of the core capabilities of a browser.